 Hydrogen Peroxide in Your Ear, is it Safe?
-Ear wax Removal With Hydrogen Peroxide
+Undertaking Ear wax Removal With Hydrogen Peroxide

 Can you use hydrogen peroxide for earwax removal?

-The answer is yes you can use hydrogen peroxide for ear wax removal, however, it comes with caveats, read on to find out how you can do it safely.
+The answer is yes you can use hydrogen peroxide for ear wax removal, you can safely put hydrogen peroxide in your ear, however, that answer comes with caveats, read on to find out how you can do it safely.

 Is it safe to put hydrogen peroxide in your ear?